 How can I adapt nutrition principles to fit my specific dietary needs?

-Tailor nutrition advice to your health, lifestyle, and preferences.
+Nutrition advice will be customized according to your health, lifestyle, and preferences.
 Get personalized guidance from nutrition experts.
-This ensures your diet meets your needs and supports your health goals.
+This ensures that your meal meets your needs and enables your health goals.